Are you handy on a keyboard and like working remotely part-time or full-time? Then, a virtual assistant profession could be the ideal career for you.

 Step 4: Set Up Your Workplace

-You need a distraction-free and quiet place that allows you to work with full focus.
+You need a distraction-free and quiet place that lets you work with complete focus.
 It could be your home or an office space.

 An ABN (Australian Business Number) is essential to work as a self-employed virtual assistant business and issue an invoice for your services.

-The Australian Government issues this number to Australian residents who have a suitable visa and wish to work as a business.
+The Australian Government issues this number to Australian residents with suitable visas who wish to work in a business.

 To run a business, you would also require setting up a business bank account and an Invoice system.
 Click here to register your Business Name with ASIC.

 Step 6: Build Professional Network and Hunting For Jobs